Chuck Maker DVM

 The IRAP process begins with drawing 60 cc of blood from the horse into a special syringe.
 The syringe is specially prepared with glass beads that stimulate production of the antagonist protein (Il-1a) and an anticoagulant.
 The process of harvesting, incubating and centrifuging the blood to separate the plasma (abundant with IRAP) from the blood takes 24 hrs.
 Typically, IRAP treatments are every 8-10 days for three treatments.

-These three new treatment options are novel approaches to combat osteoarthritis in your horses, dogs and cats.
+Orthobiologics are state of the art steroid-free alternatives that can help ensure a better recovery from the types of injuries we see in our equine athletes These novel regenerative treatment options allow us to approach and better combat orthopedic injuries and osteoarthritis in your horses.
 These approaches are exciting in part due to their potential long-term effect on battling osteoarthritis.
 Stem cells, platelet rich plasma and IRAP attack the inflammatory processes and assist healing in new ways not offered with conventional therapies.
 Though the research in this field is ongoing and the results have been very encouraging.
-We will continue to try and provide you the best of what medicine has to offer at Alpine Animal hospital.
-Please call us if you think that your horse is a candidate or have any questions on how to manage osteoarthritis.
+We will continue to try and provide you the best of what medicine has to offer at Alpine Equine hospital.
+Please give us a call if you have questions or wish to discuss how we can ensure your horse's optimal recovery.